A Survey on Stance Detection for Mis- and Disinformation Identification: Stance and Factuality

 \section{Stance and Factuality}

-Here, we discuss various aspects of mis- and disinformation identification, where stance detection has been successfully applied, i.e.,~fake news detection, rumour verification and debunking, misconception identification, and fact-checking. {As shown in Figure~\ref{fig:formulation}, stance can be used (a)~as a way to perform fact-checking, or more typically (b)~as a component of a fact-checking pipeline.}
+Here, we offer an overview of the settings for mis- and disinformation identification to which stance detection has been successfully applied.
+As shown in Figure~\ref{fig:formulation}, stance can be used (a)~as a way to perform fact-checking, or more typically, (b)~as a component of a fact-checking pipeline.
+Table~\ref{tab:dataset_features} shows an overview of the key characteristics of the available datasets.
+We include the \emph{source} of the data and the \emph{target}\footnote{The target can either be explicit, e.g.,~a topic such as \emph{Public Healthcare}, or implicit, where only the context is present and the target is not directly available and is usually a topic~\citep{derczynski-etal-2017-rumoureval,gorrell-etal-2019-semeval}, e.g., \emph{Germanwings}, or `\emph{Prince to play in Toronto}'.
+When the target is implicit, the task becomes similar to sentiment analysis.} towards which the stance is expressed in the provided textual \emph{context}.

-Further, in Table~\ref{tab:dataset_features}, we provide an overview of the key characteristics of the available datasets for each task.
-There, we include the \emph{source} from which the data is collected and the \emph{target}\footnote{{The target can be either explicit, e.g., a topic such as \emph{Public Healthcare}, or implicit, where only the context is present and the target is not directly available and is usually a topic~\citep{derczynski-etal-2017-rumoureval,gorrell-etal-2019-semeval}, e.g., \emph{Germanwings}, or `\emph{Prince to play in Toronto}'.
-When the target is implicit, the task becomes similar to sentiment analysis.}} towards which the stance is expressed in the provided \emph{context}.
-We further show the type of evidence: \emph{Single} is a single document/fact, \emph{Multiple} is multiple pieces of text evidence, often facts or documents, \emph{Thread} is a (conversational) sequence of posts or a discussion.
-The final column is the type of the target \emph{Task}. {Finally, we present a dataset-agnostic summary of the terminology used for the different types of stance (see Figure~\ref{fig:tree}).
-We describe it with a four-level taxonomy: (\emph{i})~sources, i.e.,~where the dataset was collected from, (\emph{ii})~inputs that represent the target of the stance (e.g.,~claim), and the accompanying context (e.g.,~news article), (\emph{iii})~categorisation -- meta-level characteristics of the input, and (\emph{iv})~the textual object types for a particular stance scenario (e.g.,~topic, tweet, etc.).}
+We further show the type of evidence: \emph{Single} is a single document/fact, \emph{Multiple} is multiple pieces of textual evidence, often facts or documents, \emph{Thread} is a (conversational) sequence of posts or a discussion.
+The final column is the type of the target \emph{Task}. {Finally, we present a dataset-agnostic summary of the terminology used for the different types of stance (see Figure~\ref{fig:tree}), which we describe in a four-level taxonomy: (\emph{i})~sources, i.e.,~where the dataset was collected from, (\emph{ii})~inputs that represent the stance target (e.g.,~claim), and the accompanying context (e.g.,~news article), (\emph{iii})~categorisation -- meta-level characteristics of the input, and (\emph{iv})~the textual object types for a particular stance scenario (e.g.,~topic, tweet, etc.).} Appendix~\ref{sec:appx:examples} discusses different stance scenarios with corresponding contexts and targets, with illustrations in Table~\ref{tab:examples}.